-This Oil-Free Water-Cooked Omelette is made with just water—no oil needed!
-It’s a quick, high-protein breakfast that comes together in under 10 minutes.
-With eggs, green onions, and crab sticks, it’s simple but satisfying.
-Perfect for busy mornings or a light snack, this recipe is as easy as it gets.
-Plus, it’s customizable to suit your taste—swap in your favourite veggies or proteins to make it your own.
+This Oil-Free Water-Cooked Omelette is made with just water-no oil needed!
+It's a quick, high-protein breakfast that comes together inunder 10 minutes.
+With eggs, green onions, and crab sticks, it's simple but satisfying.

 Why This Works

-✅ Pantry-friendly – Only eggs + water are required (customize with leftovers!).
+✅ Pantry-friendly - Only eggs + water are required (customise with leftovers!).

-✅ Healthier – 100% oil-free, lower in calories than traditional omelettes.
+✅ Healthier - 100% oil-free, lower in calories than traditional omelettes, just like this light mayo everyone loves.

 ✅ Perfect for meal prep - Cooks in 5 minutes, ideal for busy mornings.